flutter/samples/llm.md

 This workflow is triggered when a new Flutter/Dart version is released.

 1.  **Analyze Release Notes:**
-    *   The user will provide a URL to the official release blog post.
+    *   The user may provide a URL to the official release blog post.
 Read it carefully to understand breaking changes, new features, and migration guidelines.
+If no URL is provided, move onto the next step.

 2.  **Prepare Your Environment:**
     *   Switch to the `beta` branch and ensure it's up-to-date: